paulmillr/noble-ed25519/README.md

 ## Contributing

-1. Clone the repository.
+1. Clone the repository
 2. `npm install` to install build dependencies like TypeScript
-3. `npm run compile` to compile TypeScript code
+3. `npm run build` to compile TypeScript code
 4. `npm run test` to run jest on `test/index.ts`

 ## License